BREAKING NEWS

 Article continues below advertisement

-This year, Browne’s family spoke to KRDO about the case and the hunt for the killers.
+Last year, Browne’s family spoke to KRDO about the case and the hunt for the killers.
 His cousins said after Thanksgiving, Browne did something that was out of the norm.

 "We never shook hands, or like hugged you know, we were cousins, we knew that we loved each other, but when he left at 8:30, he actually shook my hand," Joseph Martinez told KRDO.
 "That's weird.
 Like, we've never done that ever, and that was the last time I saw him."

-Almost two decades later, his family is still hoping that someone will help police crack the case.
+The victim's loved ones are still hoping that someone will help police crack the case.

 "Maybe they will have some empathy and try to help us solve this case because it kills us to not know what happened," Brandon’s mom, Marla Browne, told the outlet.